tfsumon/byteboltsec-hugo-test/content/english/data-breach-monitoring.md

 * Employee corporate or government-issued IDs
 "

-  - question: "How does Data Breach Monitoring Help Prevent Cybercrime?"
+  - question: "How Data Breach Monitoring Helps Prevent Cybercrime?"
     answer: "By detecting data breaches in real time, your security team will be able to react immediately before any damage is done.
 The moment a breach is detected, you can:

 * Disable Compromised Accounts<br />